-Name of the related parties Nature of relationship of the related parties Tokyo Fashion Co., Ltd. (Note 1) The chairman of the Company and the director of this company are second-degree relatives Newlogistics Co., Ltd. (Note 2) The chairman of the Company and the director of this company are second-degree relatives Galaxy Power Holdings Limited The chairman of the Company and the key management personnel of this company are second-degree relatives Global Angel Investments Limited The chairman of the Company is the chairman of this company Bacchus Wine Group Co., Ltd. The chairman of the Company is the chairman of this company Care & Love Wine Co., Ltd. The chairman of the Company is the chairman of Angel (USA) Investments Limited this company The chairman of the Company is the chairman of Angel (USA) Investments Limited The chairman of the Company is the chairman of this company Major Power Investment Co., Ltd. The chairman of the Company is the chairman of Major Fower investment Co., Ltd. this company Channel First Investment Corp.
-The chairman of the Company is the chairman of this company Loftstar Interactive Entertainment Inc. Subsidiary Gamebase Digital Media Corporation Subsidiary Time Vision International Limited (TVI) Subsidiary Uniplus Electronics Co., Ltd. (Note 3) Subsidiary Activision Entertainment Ltd. Subsidiary Kobe Co., Ltd. Subsidiary Softstar Creative Inc. (Note 4) Subsidiary Softstar International Inc. (Note 5) Subsidiary A.R.T.
-Games Co., Ltd. Associate Softstar Technology (Shanghai) Co., Ltd. (Note 6) Associate Softstar Technology (Beijing) Co., Ltd. (Note 6) Associate Chander Electronics Corp.
-(Note 7) Associate Double Edge Entertainment Corp.
+Name of the related parties Nature of relationship of the related parties Tokyo Fashion Co., Ltd. (Note 1) The chairman of the Company and the director of this company are second-degree relatives Newlogistics Co., Ltd. (Note 2) The chairman of the Company and the director of this company are second-degree relatives Galaxy Power Holdings Limited The key management of the Company is the responsible person of this company Global Angel Investments Limited The chairman of the Company is the chairman of this company Bacchus Wine Group Co., Ltd. The chairman of the Company is the chairman of this company Care & Love Wine Co., Ltd. The chairman of the Company is the chairman of this company Angel (USA) Investments Limited The chairman of the Company is the chairman of this company Major Power Investment Co., Ltd. The chairman of the Company is the chairman of this company Channel First Investment Corp.
+The chairman of the Company is the chairman of this company Uniplus Electronics Co., Ltd. (Note 3) Associate A.R.T.
+Games Co., Ltd. Associate Softstar Technology (Shanghai) Co., Ltd. (Note 4) Associate Softstar Technology (Beijing) Co., Ltd. (Note 4) Associate Chander Electronics Corp.
+(Note 5) Associate Double Edge Entertainment Corp.
 Other related parties

-- Note 1 : Due to change of the chairman of the board on September 18, 2020, Tokyo Fashion Co., Ltd. was no longer a related party of the Company since September 18, 2020. - Note 2 : Due to the change of the chairman of the board on September 18, 2020, and the registration was completed on February 25, 2021.
-Newlogistics Co., Ltd. was no longer a related party of the Company since February 25, 2021. - Note 3 : Uniplus Electronics Co., Ltd. was consolidated from the control acquisition date, thus Uniplus Electronics Co., Ltd. was changed to the Company's subsidiary from an associate. - Note 4 : Softstar Creative Inc. was dissolved in December 2020, the liquidation was completed on August 17, 2021, and was no longer a related party of the Company. - Note 5 : Softstar International Inc. (SII) was no longer a related party of the Company since November 2021, the Company lost its control. - Note 6: The shareholders' meeting of the Company held in August 2021 approved to sell the interests of Softstar Technology (Shanghai) Co., Ltd. and Softstar Technology (Beijing) Co., Ltd. The settlement of securities was completed on November 25, 2021, thus they were no longer the related parties of the Company since November 25, 2021. - Note 7 : The Company directly and indirectly holds 17.14% of Chander Electronics Corp.'s shares from October 2021.
+- Note 1: Due to the change of the chairman of the board on September 18, 2020, Tokyo Fashion Co., Ltd. was no longer a related party of the Company since September 18, 2020. - Note 2: Due to the change of the chairman of the board on September 18, 2020, and the registration was completed on February 25, 2021.
+Newlogistics Co., Ltd. was no longer a related party of the Company since February 25, 2021. - Note 3: Uniplus Electronics Co., Ltd. was consolidated from the control acquisition date, thus Uniplus Electronics Co., Ltd. was changed to the Company's subsidiary from an associate. - Note 4: The shareholders' meeting of the Company held in August 2021 approved to sell the interests of Softstar Technology (Shanghai) Co., Ltd. and Softstar Technology (Beijing) Co., Ltd. The settlement of securities was completed on November 25, 2021, thus they were no longer the related parties of the Company since November 25, 2021. - Note 5: The Company directly and indirectly holds 17.14% of Chander Electronics Corp.'s shares from October 2021.
 Chander Electronics Corp. was changed to the Company's associate from other related party since October 18, 2021.